Tasmay-Tibrewal/edu-lm/readme.md

 ### 🎥 Video Support
 - **Local video files**: Upload and view multiple video formats (MP4, AVI, MOV, WMV, FLV, WebM, MKV)
-- **YouTube integration**: Add YouTube videos via URL with embedded player
+- **Multiple YouTube URLs**: Add multiple YouTube videos at once by pasting a list of URLs.
+- **Video Removal**: Easily remove videos from the session using a cross button on the video card or in the upload list.
 - **In-memory processing**: Videos stored in memory for session-based access
 - **Combined media viewer**: Unified interface for documents and videos
 - **Video metadata tracking**: Organized video information with structured data export